juliangruber/role/README.md

 # role

-Develop services as single processes, deploy them as multiple.
+Develop services as single processes, deploy them as multiple - from a single code base.

+Each service is a `role` and exports a stream, as every good networker does.
+Then cluster / distributed roles as you wish.

 ## Usage